PaulDFoster/Alexa2DirectLineBot/README.md

 Modified very simply with the Direct Line client for the Microsoft Bot Connector.

-There two approaches to using Direct Line.
+There are two approaches to using Direct Line.
 <li>1) Use the Alexa skill to deliver its utterance as heard to the Bot Framework bot.
 <li>2) Use the Alexa skill to determine intents and custom slot types to match bot framework bot's LUIS intents and entity lists.